 From ages, it is seen that the lifestyle between a village (countryside) and a city varies.
-There is a huge difference in the way of living between the people living in the cities and the villages.
+There is a vast difference in the way of living between the people living in the cities and the villages.
 Each of them has its own advantages and disadvantages.
-Cities are the main hubs of everything starting from the fast-food chains to tall buildings to center of economic activities.
+Cities are the major hubs of everything, starting from the fast-food chains to tall buildings to center of economic activities.
 Cities represent the epitome of cultural integration along with globalization.
 City life also offers wide options for facilities and opportunities.
 The village is somewhere we find our inner peace.
 Arrays of trees, minimal air pollution, ponds, and puddles, the patch of green lands marks the boundaries of any village.
 Only in villages, we can see dew on the grass, rituals and celebrations with full excitement.
+In this article we will cover more about what a person experiences in an and in .

-Village life is the representation of a rural lifestyle whereas city life represents an urban lifestyle.
+Village life is the representation of a rural lifestyle, whereas city life or urban life represents an urban lifestyle.
 Rural areas are known as villages in some countries and whereas countryside, backwoods or farmland in other countries.
 Urban growth in cities results in overpopulated areas compared to the villages where small numbers of people live.
-The air and water of the village are less polluted and have a cleaner environment, less noise, and fresh air compared to the cities.
+The air and water of the village are less polluted and have a cleaner environment, less noise, and fresh air compared to the urban area.
 Villages offer better standards in terms of environment when compared with cities.
 People in the villages are less busy than those in the big cities.
-Cities consist of innumerable numbers of buildings and vehicles and offer better medical facilities, health care, economic benefits and education than the villages.
+Cities comprise innumerable numbers of buildings and vehicles and offer better medical facilities, health care, economic benefits, modern facilities and education than the villages.

 Definition of a Village or countryside/ farmland

-In a village, the environment is very calm and composed.
-Every person of the village tends to know everybody very well.
-Villagers are always warm-hearted and are always ready to help in any situation.
+In a village and suburbs, the environment is very calm and composed.
+Village life grants calmness, basic facilities and natural beauty.
+Village folk tends to know everybody very well.
+Villager people are always warm-hearted and are always ready to help in any situation.
 But villages have fewer facilities when compared to the cities.
-The villagers have difficulty in education, transportation and even in the treatments.
-Some villages do not have a fully modernized and equipped hospital or medical facilities, while in other the people of the villages have to cover hundreds of kilometers to reach the hospitals.
+The villagers have difficulty in education, transportation, and even in the treatments.
+Some villages do not have a fully modernized and equipped hospital or medical facilities, while in other the people of the villages have to cover hundreds of miles to reach the hospitals.
 Schools are also underdeveloped and do not have highly qualified teachers.
 Parents have to send their children to the cities for higher education.
 Employment is also a questionable situation in villages, as there is only an option of farming for the people.
-Connectivity between villages and that to important facilities is inadequate which isolates them a number of time.
+Connectivity between villages and that to important facilities is inadequate, which isolates them a several time.

 The word “City” is also derived from a French word that means Citizenry.
 A city is a large important town.
 In the USA, cities are incorporated into municipalities with local governments.
 In Great Britain, A borough for the seat of the Bishop is called a city.

 City life or urban life is full of advantages and facilities.
-Cities are endowed with higher education due to an ample number of schools and colleges present over there.
+Cities, especially large cities are endowed with higher education due to an ample number of schools and colleges present over there.
 Apart from the schools and colleges, the city has cinema theatres, banks, stadiums for different types of sports, hotels, shopping malls, hotels, and clubs.
 A city is characterized by several pollutions like air, noise, and water.
 These pollutants are caused by a large number of industries, factories and mills present over there.
+Slums are another issues which cities encounter.
 Cities are well connected and enjoy various transportation and accessibility benefits.
+Job opportunities are much higher in a big city.

 The Main Differences between City and Village Life